The umpire is a critical part of baseball: A well umped game = a great played game!

 Below are a list of FAQs for new and returning umpires to review:

-When Toronto moved into Phase 3, the Ontario Baseball Association put into place a number of new game rules to protect players and their families.
+The Ontario Baseball Association has put in place a number of new game rules to protect players and their families.
 It’s important that you read through these changes and understand them.
+As the season progresses, things may change, so please check back to this page often.

-1. Umpires are not required to wear face masks, but carry one with you, in case you have to discuss a call with a coach.
+1. Umpires are not required to wear face masks during play, always carry one with you, in case you have to discuss a call with a coach.

 2. Umpires DO NOT touch the baseball.
 Each team provides balls for their own team.
-It’s the team in the field that is responsible for transporting the balls from the field to the bleachers at every inning.
+The team in the field that is responsible for transporting the balls from the field to the bleachers at every inning.

 3. The home plate umpires calls balls and strikes from behind the pitcher.
+[AT the 8U & 9U level, the home plate umpire stands on either side of the pitching machine.]
 They also make all calls at 2nd and 3rd; catch/no catch from centre left over to the 3rd baseline and all calls at home plate.

 6. THERE ARE NO LEAD OFFS for all games under 18U.
 Umpires must treat all games as if it was at the Mosquito level, where the runner only leaves the base when the ball has left the pitcher’s hand.